shaworth/Singer20UServoPositionerAdapter/README.md

-# Singer 20u33 Servo Positioner Adapter
+# Singer 20u33 Servo Position Sensor Adapter
 Everything you need to retrofit your Singer 20u33 (and clones) servo retrofit with a needle position sensor.

 ![Adapter](adapter-closeup.png)